Yelp/pyramid_zipkin/docs/source/configuring_zipkin.rst

 zipkin.host
 ~~~~~~~~~~~~~~~~~~
     The host ip that is used for zipkin spans.
+If not given, host will be
+    automatically determined.

 zipkin.port
 ~~~~~~~~~~~~~~~~~~
     The port that is used for zipkin spans.
+If not given, port will be automatically determined.

 zipkin.stream_name